rundeck/docs/docs/administration/security/storage-plugins/cyberark-storage.md

 ```

 :::warning
-If you do not specify a full path for the new keystore, it will create the keystore in the directory you ran the command from.
+If a full path is not specified for the new keystore, it will create the keystore in the directory the command was run from.
 Take note of all the keystore names and passwords as they are created, they will be needed to configure Rundeck.
-Once the certificates and private key are in keystore(s), you need to add them to Rundeck using `rundeck-config.properties` or Rundeck Config Management, as shown below:
+Once the certificates and private key are in keystore(s), add them to Rundeck using `rundeck-config.properties` or Rundeck Config Management, as shown below:
 :::

 :::: tabs